WoTTsecurity/wott-io/_posts/2019-07-15-mosquitto-mqtt.md

 $ cd examples
 $ cd mosquitto-client
 ```
 There are 3 files of note in this directory, `pub.sh`, `sub.sh`, and, `Dockerfile`.
-You do not need to alter any of these files at all for this example.
+You do not need to alter any of these files for this example.
 There is an additional `README.md` file containing client set up instructions although these are also contained in this document.
-If you choose to use these files in the future, you can refer to the `README` instead of ths this tutorial for quick reference.
+If you choose to use these files in the future, you can refer to the `README` instead of this tutorial for quick reference.

-We will familiarise you with the files in the meantime for this tutorial.
+We will familiarise you with the files in the meantime.

 ### Subscribing